mlrun/mlrun/hack/local/README.md

 copy the [nfs-pvc.yaml](nfs-pvc.yaml) file to you cluster and type:

     kubectl apply -f nfs-pvc.yaml

+> Note: the `/home/jovyan/data` path is used by both Jupyter and MLRun service to reference the data.

 ### Install MLRun API & UI Services